 Fort Knox will soon be home to a Digital Air-Ground Integration Range, or DAGIR.
 It will be only the second of its kind.
 This range will allow training for tanks, dismounted live-fire exercises, artillery, and aircraft.
 It will also allow for simultaneous air and ground training.
-Current construction has it on track for completion in 2023.
-It involves expending approximately \$52 million to convert the existing Yano Range.II vv vv vv.aiiiiy.iiii
+Current construction has it on track for completion 2023. Ιt involves approximately \$52 million to convert the existing Yano Range.3